raushanctf/Digital-Marketing/README.md

-# Digital-Marketing
+# 🕹️Digital-Marketing

 Marketing:- Communicating the value of a product, Service, or brand to customers.

-# What is Digital Marketing?
+# 💊What is Digital Marketing?
 * Digital marketing promotes products, services, or brands using digital channels such as the internet, mobile devices, social media, search engines, and email.
-* Can be through Non-internet channels like TV, Radio, Sms etc
+* Can be through Non-internet channels like TV, Radio, Sms, etc

 ![digital](https://github.com/user-attachments/assets/f52675ec-1838-4ad7-ba32-b10e686982bf)